Discover the heritage of a warm and welcoming country

 Two cities, both alike in proudly displaying their culture and history, give you the chance to discover the heritage of a warm and welcoming country still emerging from its soviet shell.
 This tour is operated by our sister company Rail Discoveries.

 This tour is part of our ‘Great value & highly inclusive’ range operated by our sister company Rail Discoveries.

-From London Heathrow, board your direct flight to Russia's capital city of Moscow, checking in to the Park Inn Sadu hotel on arrival.
+Meet your group and Tour Manager at the Park Inn Sadu hotel on arrival.
 Here you'll be welcomed in traditional style, being presented with bread, associated with hospitality, and salt, representative of a long friendship.

 The impressive Moscow State University is another site you visit today, boasting of beautiful collections of diverse architectural styles and enchanting botanical gardens.
 You also visit Red Square.
 This city square is surrounded by many of the most iconic sights of the city, including the multi-coloured domes of Saint Basil's Cathedral.
 Also on the square is Lenin's Mausoleum, where it is possible to view the body of the Communist leader.

 There'll also be a visit to the vast Kremlin building, a walled city surrounded by 18th century towers, and the seat of Russian government.
 This afternoon, and this evening, are at leisure to continue exploring Moscow at your own pace.

 Today you get to experience one of the most visually pleasing Metro systems in the world, and a true highlight of the city, on a guided tour.
 Moscow's amazing Metro system dates back to the 1930's, and many of the stations are sumptuously decorated with marble, bronze, chandeliers, and stained glass.